-Asian Lady Beetleadmin
+Asian Lady BeetleGLI Bot

 Asian Lady Beetle

-What is an Asian lady beetle?
+What is an Asian Lady Beetle?

 Multicolored Asian lady beetles, also known as lady beetles are smooth and oval in shape; they have a convex body and they may or may not be marked with spots, but all have a black “M” or “W” marking on their pronotum, the shield that hides their head.
 While mostly known for their red coloring and black spots, lady beetles vary in color and are often found in shades of tan and orange as well.